Sahitya-jaimaa/Sahitya-jaimaa/README.md

 - 🥇 1st Place in Coding Saga
 - 🥇 Gold Medal in Poster & Logo Design
 - 🥈 Silver Medal in Aptitude Challenge
+- 🏅 Certificate of Participation in Flipkart Grid Hackathon
+- 🏅 Merit Certificate from Naukri.com for achieving 98.28 percentile in Naukri Campus Young Turks

 ---